 1.1 Color mode: Do you want to process the image in black & white or color?
-(Even if the original is a color image the copy could be B&W.) Many settings depend on this decision. □ B&W □ Color 1.2 Type of content: What is the content of the original?
+(Even if the original is a color image the copy could be B&W.) Many settings depend on this decision.
+B&W Color 1.2 Type of content: What is the content of the original?
 Select the type of content that best matches an entry in the list that follows.
 This decision will be related to the type of original defined in the touch screen (see section 2.3.1.1).
 The type of original is specified between parentheses (), first for B&W scanning mode and then in italics for color scanning mode.
-Pictorial (Photo; Photo) CAD drawing with clean white background (CAD Lines; CAD) □ Text or line art with clean white background (CAD Lines ; CAD) CAD drawing, text or line art with a background that is difficult to distinguish from the lines: Blueprint (blue background) (Blueprint; CAD with advanced settings) Sepia background (Sepia; CAD with advanced settings) Other Document: mixed text (or lines) and pictures (CAD Mix; Brochure) Map (solid areas and lines) (Map; Map) 1.3 Definition of own type of original: Do you need some extra color management or image enhancement applied to the image?
+Pictorial (Photo; Photo) CAD drawing with clean white background (CAD Lines; CAD) Text or line art with clean white background (CAD Lines; CAD) CAD drawing, text or line art with a background that is difficult to distinguish from the lines: Blueprint (blue background) (Blueprint; CAD with advanced settings) Sepia background (Sepia; CAD with advanced settings) Other Document: mixed text (or lines) and pictures (CAD Mix; Brochure)

+1.3 Definition of own type of original: Do you need some extra color management or image enhancement applied to the image?
 If unsure refer to sections 3.4 and 3.5 of the Annex.
 Please remember that if you change any of the predefined values for the settings below, the final image may not be color consistent with the original or its image quality could be compromised.
-The italic items are applicable only when scanning in color mode.
+The italic items are applicable only when scanning in color mode .
 Default values are 0.
-Lightness (-3 to +6): Balance.
-Choose either RGB or CMY values (-6 to +6): Balance.
-Choose either RGB or CMY values (-6 to +6): Green : Background Cleaning (0 to 255): Black Enhancement (0 to 255): Blur (Color 0 to 12; B&W On/Off): Sharpen (0 to 6): 1.4 Scan Resolution: Which scanning resolution do you need?
+Lightness (-3 to +6): Saturation (-6 to +6): Balance.
+Choose either RGB or CMY values (-6 to +6): Red: 1.4 Scan Resolution: Which scanning resolution do you need?
 High (or Best) gives higher quality but produces larger files and has slower throughput; Low (or Fast) gives higher throughput and smaller files but lower quality.
 Normal is a compromise between the previous two cases.
 You can also select a custom resolution.
 Low (Scan) or Fast (Copy) Normal High (Scan) or Best (Copy) Other: